yazi-rs/yazi-rs.github.io/docs/flavors/overview.md

 └── theme.toml
 ```

-Each flavor is a directory ending with `.yazi`, containing `theme.toml` and `tmtheme.xml` files.
-For instance, the structure of the `bar` flavor is as:
+Each flavor is a directory ending with `.yazi`, for instance, the structure of the `bar` flavor is as:

 ```
 bar.yazi/